The annual supervisory fee can be paid using one of the following payment methods:

 A SEPA core direct debit mandate entitles the fee debtor:

-For credit transfers via SEPA or TARGET2, a fee debtor initiates the payment of a supervisory fee by a due date.
+For credit transfers via SEPA or TARGET2, the fee debtor initiates the payment of the supervisory fee by the due date.
 A payment is considered to have been paid by the due date if the full amount is credited to the ECB’s bank account within 35 days of the issuance of the fee notice.

 The ECB issues supervisory fee notices annually to each fee debtor.

 If payments are not made on time or in full, the ECB is entitled to charge interest.

 Interest will accrue on a daily basis on the outstanding amount at an annual rate equal to the ECB’s main refinancing rate plus 8 percentage points from the date on which the payment was due.

-For general queries about the fee notice, please visit the frequently asked questions section or contact the fees team.
+For general queries about the fee notice, please visit the frequently asked questions section or contact us at SSMemail@example.com.